PureStorage-OpenConnect/pure-exporter/README.md

 FlashBlade | http://\<exporter-host\>:\<port\>/metrics/flashblade/array | endpoint, apitoken | Array only metrics
 FlashBlade | http://\<exporter-host\>:\<port\>/metrics/flashblade/clients | endpoint, apitoken | Clients only metrics
 FlashBlade | http://\<exporter-host\>:\<port\>/metrics/flashblade/quotas | endpoint, apitoken | Quotas only metrics

+In order to authenticate the exporter to the target array REST API the preferred mechanism is to provide the necessary api-token in the http request, by using the HTTP Authorization header of type 'Bearer'.
+As an alternative, it is possible to provide the api-token as a request argument, using the *apitoken* key.

 The FlashArray-only and FlashBlade only exporters use a slightly different schema, which consists of the removal of the flasharray|flashblade string from the path.